bcnataly/data-analyst-portfolio-nataly/1_Project_Python/README.md

 Explore the general characteristics of the data frame, including the number of rows and columns, the number of non-null values in each column, and the data type of each column.

 ### Clean the dataframe:
-- **Management of missing values:**
+- **Missing Value Management::**
   * Remove all rows with missing values from the original dataframe.
 - **Unnecessary columns:**
-  * Remove any categorical columns that contain only one level.
+  * Remove any categorical columns that with only one level.
-  * Discard any numerical columns that contain only one unique value.
+  * Discard any numerical columns containing only one unique value.
 - **Duplicate rows:**
 	* Drop the duplicate rows.
 - **Outlier detection:**